Hearing officer recommends 2-year NYRA ban for Bob Baffert

 AP Sports Writer

-A retired New York State Supreme Court Justice on Wednesday recommended a two-year suspension for Bob Baffert for repeated medication violations after the two-time Triple Crown-winning trainer’s hearing with the New York Racing Association.
+A retired New York State Supreme Court Justice on Wednesday recommended a two-year suspension for Bob Baffert after the two-time Triple Crown-winning trainer’s hearing with the New York Racing Association.

-The 50-page ruling by hearing officer O. Peter Sherwood is not a final decision.
-Baffert’s camp and NYRA each have 14 days to offer rebuttals before a three-person panel rules on his status.
+The ruling by O. Peter Sherwood is not a final decision.
+Baffert’s camp and NYRA each have seven days to offer rebuttals before a three-person panel rules on his status.

-“NYRA met its burden with respect to all three of the charges against Baffert,” Sherwood wrote in his opinion, referring to charges of conduct detrimental to the best interests of racing, the health and safety of horses and jockeys, and the organization’s business operations.
-“NYRA maintains (and the record shows) that Baffert has engaged in a pattern and practice of unlawful conduct that has no parallel in the modern history of thoroughbred racing.”

-Churchill Downs suspended Baffert for two years, leaving him unable to enter horses in the Kentucky Derby this year and next.
+Churchill Downs suspended Baffert for two years, leaving him unable to enter horses in the Kentucky Derby in 2022 and 2023.
 Baffert is fighting that ban in federal court.

 Baffert on April 3 began serving a 90-day suspension imposed by the state of Kentucky for medication violations.
-The suspension will be honored in all 38 racing states and would mean no Baffert-trained horses in the Preakness on May 21 or the Belmont on June 11.
+The suspension will be honored in all 38 racing states and would mean no Baffert-trained horses in the Preakness or Belmont.

 He already has transferred horses to other trainers so they can run in the Derby on May 7.